Psychological Injury Lawyers

 Compensation Payouts for Psychological Injuries in Ontario

-In the eyes of the law, a psychological injury is considered a mental harm that’s directly caused by the reckless action or inaction of another person.
-Someone who suffers a psychological injury has the right to sue for damages.
+In the eyes of the law, a psychological injury can be considered a mental harm that’s directly caused by the reckless action or inaction of another person.
+Someone who suffers a psychological injury may have the right to sue for damages.
 The amount of those damages depends largely on the details of the case.

 And that’s exactly where we come in.
 Our personal injury lawyers are prepared to handle your case for you.
 Contact us today to book your free case assessment.